Installing Marlin (VSCode)

 The name of the branch you are working in is indicated in the bottom left corner in the blue bar.
 Click on it to reveal a list of branches you can work in or create your own.

-Select the environment (the chip that your board uses) you’re working with in the PlatformIO Project Tasks list.
+default_envs, select the environment for your board from the PlatformIO Project Tasks list.

 Identifying the correct environment for the selected board